klaudiosinani/klaudiosinani.github.io/src/content/blog/perpetual-struggle-of-best-practices-a-pragmatic-definition.md

     Additional overhead may be introduced that could slow down some processes.
 - **Inflexibility**
     May lead to inflexibility making it difficult to adapt to new technologies or methodologies.
-- **Cost-Ineffectivess**
+- **Cost-Ineffectiveness**
     May require additional resources not always justifiable by the project's scope/size, ie: PoC-s, prototypes, etc.
 - **No 1-Size-Fits-All**
     May not always be the best fit for every project or team.
 - **Over-Engineering**
     Solutions may become unnecessarily complex in an effort to follow every single Best Practice.
 - **Complacency**
     May create a false sense of security, where teams assume that just by following specific Best Practices uncompromised security is guaranteed.

 ### Conclusion

-Balancing Best Practises with pagramtic decision-making is crusial to maximize their benefits while minimizing potential downsides.
+Balancing Best Practices with pragmatic decision-making is crucial to maximize their benefits while minimizing potential downsides.

 ## Cost-Benefit Aspect